Nick Licata (politician)

-Nick Licata (born 1947) is a retired member of the Seattle City Council, having left office at the end of 2015 after being elected to five terms and serving 18 years.
-During his time on the council, he served as Council President and chaired numerous committees, including Budget, Parks, Public Safety, Human Services, Housing, Arts and Culture.
-Licata is also a published author of two books, a children's novel and a non-fiction book on citizenship.
+Nick Licata (born 1947) is a political activist, author, publisher, and retired politician from Seattle, Washington.
+He served on the Seattle City Council from 1998 to 2015.

-Personal history and education
+Early life and education

-In 1969 Licata received his bachelor's degree in political science from Bowling Green State University where he was President of Students for a Democratic Society (SDS) and Student Body President.
+Licata was born in Cleveland, Ohio in 1947 to a working-class Catholic household.
+He was the first member of his family to graduate high school.
+In 1969, Licata received his bachelor's degree in political science from Bowling Green State University, where he was President of Students for a Democratic Society (SDS) and Student Body President.
 In 1973 he received his master's degree in sociology from the University of Washington.

-He lived in a commune for over twenty years.
+After college, Licata moved into the People's Revolutionary Action Group (PRAG) House, a commune in the Capitol Hill neighborhood, where he lived for over twenty years.

-Publishing and activism
+Career

-Licata founded and published the People's Yellow Pages (1973 and 1976), which listed community and political groups, and social and public services in Seattle.
-He later published the Seattle Sun alt-weekly which was published from 1974 to 1982.
-Licata is the author of Princess Bianca and the Vandals, a children's fantasy/adventure book dealing with environmental issues.
-In 2016, he authored Becoming A Citizen Activist - Stories, Strategies and Advice for Changing Our World, published by Sasquatch Books.
+Licata founded and published the People's Yellow Pages (1973 and 1976), which listed community and political groups and social and public services in Seattle.
+He later published the Seattle Sun alt-weekly, which was published from 1974 to 1982.
+In 1981, Licata became an insurance broker while staying politically active.

 Licata helped found the anti-redlining organization Coalition Against Redlining in Seattle and testified before Congress on the Community Reinvestment Act.
-In 1983 Licata co-founded Give Peace a Dance which, for 6 years, held 24-hour dance marathons to raise funds for TV ads promoting nuclear disarmament.
+In 1983, Licata co-founded Give Peace a Dance, which, for 6 years, held 24-hour dance marathons to raise funds for TV ads promoting nuclear disarmament.
 Licata was Co-Chair of Citizens for More Important Things, a group opposed to excessive public funding for professional sports stadiums.
-It wrote King County Initiative 16, collecting over 73,000 signatures to be placed on the ballot.
+It wrote King County Initiative 16, collecting over 73,000 signatures.
 It won but was voided by the State Legislature a week later.
-Licata later testified before Congress at the request of Congressman Dennis Kucinich on the financial drain that public funding of professional sport teams placed on municipal governments.
-Licata is founding chair of Local Progress, a nationwide organization of progressive local officials.
-The Nation's "Progressive Honor Roll of 2012" chose Licata as its "Most Valuable Local Official" in the United States.
+Licata later testified before Congress at the request of Congressman Dennis Kucinich on the financial drain that public funding of professional sports teams placed on municipal governments.
+Licata is the founding chair of Local Progress, a nationwide organization of over 1,300 progressive local officials.